ducakar/TextureReplacer/README.md

 * 2.5.0
     - fixed shaders for Unity 5 / KSP 1.1+
+    - heads now reside in Heads/<name>/<texture>, named as stock textures
+    - female heads are detected from file names rather than from config files
     - code cleanup
 * 2.4.12
     - removed / replaced Kerbal Stuff links